Evilu/GraphOrama/backend.md

 ### Filtering Strategy

-- **Pre-computation**: Routes computed at load time, not query time
+- **Pre-computation**: Reachability computed at load time, not query time
-- **Index-based Filtering**: Using pre-built indexes for instant filtering
+- **Index-based Filtering**: Using Redis Sets for instant filtering
+- **Metadata Filters**: Generic filtering by any metadata attribute
 - **Composable Filters**: Filters can be combined without re-traversal

 ## 🔧 Installation